Robert J. Kuntz: Later RPG projects

-The Maure Castle created for these magazines was an original work, created as a stand-in for El Raja Key so that Kuntz could continue to protect his IP.
+The version of Maure Castle that he created for these magazines was an original work, rather than using El Raja Key, to allow Kuntz to protect his IP.

-In 2006 he started a new company, Pied Piper Publishing, maintain control of his IP.
+In 2006 he started a new company, Pied Piper Publishing, to maintain control of his IP.
 The company would publish his latest roleplaying adventure modules which were released on a limited-edition basis: